liquidprompt/liquidprompt/docs/config.rst

    :type: bool
    :value: 1

-   Display the actual values of load and batteries along with their corresponding marks.
+   Display the actual values of load, batteries, and wifi signal strength along with their corresponding marks.
 Disable to only print the colored marks.

+   See also: :attr:`LP_ENABLE_LOAD`, :attr:`LP_ENABLE_BATT`,
+   :attr:`LP_ENABLE_WIFI_STRENGTH`.

 .. attribute:: LP_RUBY_RVM_PROMPT_OPTIONS
    :type: array<string>